ngohongs/super-mario-astar/README.md

 - `src/mff/agents/gridSearch/GridSearchMain.java`, which allows the visualisation of grid path.

-- `src/mff/agents/benchmark/AgentBenchmarkMetacentrum.java`, which is used for the parameter search for `MFF A* Grid`, please refer to the `Parameter search` section before using this class.
+- `src/mff/agents/benchmark/AgentBenchmarkMetacentrum.java`, which is used for the parameter search for `MFF A* Grid`, be warned that this class requires command line parameters, please refer to the `Parameter search` section before using this class.

 ### How to run